Anon-Planet/thgtoa/CONTRIBUTING.md

 Please split large sets of changes into multiple PRs.
 For example, a PR that adds Windows 11 support, removes Windows AME references, and fixes typos can be split into 3 PRs.
 This makes PRs easier to review prior to merging.
 Preferably, each PR will be one commit (squash multiple commits) for simplicity sake.

 For an example of what *not* to do, see: <https://github.com/Anon-Planet/thgtoa/pull/51>.
-This PR contains enough changes to split into multiple smaller and individually-reviewable PRs:
+This PR contains enough changes to split into multiple smaller and individually-reviewable PRs.

-  -

 ### Updating PRs